 4. Moisturizer: Drunk Elephant Protini Moisturizer

 I have been a Drunk Elephant super fan for a few years now and it all started with the Protini moisturizer.
 If you’re not familiar with Drunk Elephant, you will find that the products are formulated without the “Suspicious 6” (essential oils, silicones, drying alcohols, chemical sunscreens, fragrances/dyes and SLS).
 According to the brand, these six ingredients are at the root of many skin issues and when the skin is free of these ingredients, it can return to a healthy and balanced state.

-Drunk Elephant was my gateway brand to clean beauty.
-It was the first time I realized I could find effective skincare products that were nontoxic.
+Drunk Elephant was my gateway brand to learning about skincare and understanding clean beauty, which is confusing and oftentimes can be misleading.
 My skin has been incredibly dry this winter and the Protini moisturizer has helped me restore it to a nourished state.
 Every time I use it, my face feels softer and plumper.
 I give myself a facial massage while putting it on to increase circulation in my face.